 About the author

-I have researched aquariums extensively, I have worked in a pet store, counseling customers about the best pet products to buy, and I am also the owner of two cats.
+I have researched aquariums extensively.
+I have worked in pet stores, helping customers do the right choices.
+I am also the owner of two cats.

 You can find the articles I wrote here